Making rain for southern African women writers

 In a few short years, Modjaji titles have won a number of prizes or been short-listed for prizes.
 The prizes include the Ingrid Jonker prize for debut poetry, the UJ prize for debut creative work, the NIHSS prize for fiction (single author), short-listings for the Sunday Times fiction prize and the M-Net film prize, several SALA prizes as well as a short-listing for the Caine Prize.
 In 2014, Bom Boy by Yewande Omotoso was one of the three titles shortlisted for the inaugural Etisalat prize for debut African fiction.
 Love Interrupted by Reneilwe Malatji won two awards – the 2015 Nadine Gordimer, SALA award and the international prize the 2014 Aidoo-Snyder Award.

 Modjaji Books was started in 2007 by Colleen Higgs, it is an independent press that publishes the writings of Southern African women.
 Higgs was Information Manager at the Centre for the Book for over seven years, where she managed projects such as the award-winning Community Publishing Project and Writer Development, and brought out a series of pamphlets on writing and publishing.

-Higgs, also wrote A rough guide to small-scale and self-publishing (2005, Centre for the Book) and the South African Small Publishers’ Catalogue (edited with Maire Fisher, 2006, Centre for the Book) has consistently championed small-scale, self and independent publishing in South Africa.
-Modjaji Books has published two African Small Publishers Catalogues, one in 2010, 2013, 2016, and 2018.
-This is in attempt to build networks amongst small presses in Africa.
+Colleen also wrote A rough guide to small-scale and self-publishing (2005, Centre for the Book) and the South African Small Publishers’ Catalogue (edited with Maire Fisher, 2006, Centre for the Book) has consistently championed small-scale, self and independent publishing in South Africa.
+Modjaji Books has published two African Small Publishers’ Catalogues, one in 2010, 2013, 2016, and 2018.
+This is an attempt to build networks amongst small presses in Africa.